racket/rhombus/enforestation/0000-enforestation.md

 Honu, each operator declares its precedence relative to other operators.
-That is, an operator can declare that its precedence is stronger than certain other operators, weaker than certain other operators, and the same as certain other operators (implicitly including the operator itself).
+That is, an operator can declare that its precedence is stronger than certain other operators, weaker than certain other operators, the same as certain other operators (implicitly including the operator itself), and the same as certain other operators when in a specific order (e.g., `*` is not allowed to the right of `/`).
 An infix operator's associativity is relevant only for operators at the same precedence (including the operator itself), as either left-associative, right-associative, or non-associative.